Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/sales-playbook.md

 ## Overview

-This playbook defines the sales and marketing processes, strategies, and best practices for SkyMirror's go-to-market activities across all product lines.
+This playbook defines the sales and marketing processes, strategies, and best practices for Skymirror's go-to-market activities across all product lines.

 **Team Lead:** CMO (Jerone Lebadie)
 **Scope:** All sales and marketing activities